armory/docs/content/en/docs/spinnaker-user-guides/github.md

 ---
-weight: 40
-title: Working with Github
+title: Working with GitHub
 aliases:
   - /spinnaker_user_guides/github/
 ---

-## Trigger a Pipeline with a Github commit
+## Trigger a Pipeline with a GitHub commit

-> Before you start, you'll need to [configure your Github repositories](/docs/spinnaker-install-admin-guides/github).
+> Before you start, you'll need to [configure your GitHub repositories]({{< ref "artifacts-github-use" >}}).
 > You'll be able to configure a pipeline trigger without having configured
-> your Github webhook, but the trigger won't fire until Spinnaker can receive
+> your GitHub webhook, but the trigger won't fire until Spinnaker can receive
-> those calls from Github.
+> those calls from GitHub.

-To add a Github trigger to your pipeline, go to your configurations stage and select "Add Trigger", then select "Git" from the Type dropdown menu.
+To add a GitHub trigger to your pipeline, go to your configurations stage and select "Add Trigger", then select "Git" from the Type dropdown menu.
 Then select "github".
 You can then enter your organization (ex. "armory") and the repository name to monitor (ex. "demoapp").
 Branch and Secret